Eirian-Ta/Inhabitent/README.md

 Things that I would like to improve for this project:

 - DRYer code
-- Perfect all the pixels (margin, padding, indent...)
+- perfect all the pixels (margin, padding, indent...), font-size, font-weight
-- Make the website responsive to different screen-size
+- make the website responsive to different screen-size